 Royal Horticultural Society (RHS) Garden at Wisley in Surrey Royal Botanic Gardens at Edinburgh RHS Rosemoor in Devon

 in March/April you may have seen both the Narcissus cyclamineus and Narcissus bulbocodiumvar. citrinus naturalised in thin grassy areas around the rock/alpine gardens and other areas.
-They are well worth trying – these particular species are rarely offered, so if you enjoy alpine gardening why not treat yourself and buy some now!
+They are well worth trying – these particular species are rarely offered, so why not treat yourself and buy some now!

 Narcissusare sold to you in pots rather than as loose bulbs, because the bulbs of this daffodil must not dry out.
 The bulbs are 3 years old and most will flower in the first spring season after planting and will flower year after year thereafter.
 We supply at least three flowering sized bulbs per pot.
 They are available to order for despatch from October to March.

 We now have Hacquetia epipactis available to buy as 9cm pots.
 Also known as Sanicula epipactis, Hacquetia epipactis is a charming herbaceous perennial, the flowers of which can appear as early as January.
 It first produces clusters of minute flowers with golden centres surrounded by a lime green bract or ruff.
 These continue to appear well into the spring, alongside a dense expanse of glossy emerald-green leaves that will then provide a good foliage display throughout the growing season.
 It grows close to the ground providing a carpet of fresh green and yellow hues, and makes a perfect partner for your early spring bulbs and will continue to spread year on year.

 The Royal Horticultural Society (RHS) has awarded Sanicula epipactis an Award of Garden Merit (AGM), which you can read more about here.